webiny/webiny-examples/README.md

 # Webiny Examples

 Webiny makes it easier for everyone to get into serverless.

-Here are a couple of awesome examples to get you started:
+Here are a couple of awesome examples to get you started!

 Using Webiny's Headless CMS with:
 - [Gatsby](https://github.com/webiny/webiny-examples/blob/master/headlesscms-gatsby)